2024 CMAOntario Awards

 Rules & Regulations

 There are currently nineteen (19) CMAOntario Awards.
-The description of each award can be found in this document.
+The description of each award can be found in this document starting on page 4.

-The winners/recipients of the CMAOntario Awards are determined by the votes of current CMAOntario members in good standing.
+The winners/recipients of the CMAOntario Awards are determined by the votes of current CMAOntario members in good standing as of January 31, 2024.

 The winners of the remaining fifteen (15) Awards go through a three-stage balloting process.
 Only CMAOntario members in good standing can participate in the voting process.